 2. Measure before and after

 Start an Einstein artificial intelligence project with a concrete, measurable goal, and create a metric for determining if a particular AI use case and implementation deliver value.
-Michelin uses Service Cloud to address customer issue resolution time.
+Michelin uses Service Cloud to address customer issue time.
 In the past, the process for resolving issues was lengthy, and it was hard for Michelin support agents and customers to understand where they were in the process -- quality leaders at Michelin want to address most issues in less than a day.

 Metrics include time to resolve issues and the number of issues to immediately address.
 The tire damage app can then be measured against whether and how much it improved the ability to resolve issues.

 3. Focus on the value rather than problems

 As it turned out, the tire damage app did not deliver the same level of accuracy in categorizing problems as a quality inspector inspecting the physical tire.
 It did, however, deliver results much faster than physical inspection and automatically classify problems, enabling everyone involved in the process to work with the same data.
 Persistent problems can now be identified and addressed more quickly.
 So, even though it didn't perform perfectly as expected, the team found value in the Einstein artificial intelligence tool and worked to maximize it.

 Sometimes, giving Salesforce Einstein a little real-world help does the trick, instead of sinking more resources into DevOps.
 Michelin's tire damage app had a difficult time classifying images of black tires with black treads.
 Using chalk outlines of the tires, the company was able to drastically improve results.
 This worked much better than trying to tweak the algorithm.